- YourGovernment

 When does my permit expire?

 Your permit expires if work does not start within 180 days of the date of issue.
-Once you have begun work, your permit expires if work is suspended or abandoned for 180 days or more.
-If you cannot work within a 180 day period and do not wish to abandon the project, you may submit a written request to extend your permit for an additional 180 day period.
+Once you have started working, your permit expires if work is suspended or abandoned for 180 days or more.
+If you cannot work within a 180 day period and do not wish to abandon the project, you may submit an extension request form for an additional 180 day period.

 Category: General Building FAQ